-The Big Data Value Association AISBL (BDVA) is a fully self-financed non–for-profit organisation under Belgian law.
+The Big Data Value Association (BDVA) is a fully self-financed nonprofit organisation under Belgian law.
 BDVA wants to establish a Public Private Partnership with the European Commission to develop and implement a strategic roadmap for research, technological development and innovation in the Big Data Value.
-It also aims to ensure industrial leadership of providers and users of Big Data Value technologies and establish the excellence of the science base of value creation from Big Data.
+It also aims at ensuring industrial leadership of providers and users of Big Data Value technologies and establish the excellence of the science base of value creation from Big Data.

 Big Data Europe (BDE) sets its focus on big data projects in social key sectors and believes that innovative technologies, strategies and competencies are necessary for the beneficial use of Big Data to adress societal needs.
 The initiative wants to undertake the foundational work for enabling European companies to build innovative multilingual products and services under a variety of licenses and business models.
 BDE therefore strives to design and implement and architecture for an infrastructure that meets the requirements of data-intensive science practitioners and takes advantage of the latest European RTD developments, including multilingual data harvesting, data analytics, and data visualization.

-The European Data Market Study aimes to define, assess and measure the European data economy, supporting the achievement of the Data Value Chain policy of the European Commission.
+The European Data Market Study aims at defining, assessing and measuring the European data economy, supporting the achievement of the Data Value Chain policy of the European Commission.
 This strategy is focused on developing a vibrant and innovative data ecosystem of stakeholders driving the growth of this innovative market by moving from disparate communities to a genuine stakeholders’ ecosystem.
 The main results of this study will feed into the annual reviews of the Digital Agenda Scoreboard providing valuable data and information.

-The Horizon 2020 EDISON project aims to establish the data scientist as a profession.
+The Horizon 2020 EDISON project aims at establishing the data scientist as a profession.
 This will be achieved by aligning industry needs with available career paths, and supporting academies in reviewing their curricula with respect to expected profiles, required expertise and professional certification.